 Personally, we love the cooler months at SkinBase, they bring cosy nights, chunky knits and the promise of many a festive occasion (well they used to!).
 Regardless of what we can’t do this year, now is the time to start considering your skin, and your makeup for the months ahead.
 Autumn/winter is the best for playing around with your makeup – including the addition of a colour-popping statement lip, or a well-defined glossy pout.

 Here we look at five simple tips to making sure your pout is on point…

 Regardless if you steer clear of a statement lipstick or gloss on a daily basis, you should be consistently looking after your lips so they are moisturised, hydrated and crack-free for when you do reach for the colour.
-Dry lips do not a good make for a good lipstick base, colour tends to spread unevenly and will wear of quickly.
+Dry lips do not make for a good lipstick base, colour tends to spread unevenly and will wear off quickly.